 Therapists specifically trained in TL at HOPE Landing are Leslie Barbaree, OTA/TL Coordinator, Kristi Lowery, OTR/L, Allyn Lowry, SLP.

 HOPE Landing offers Dyslexia Assessment and Intervention utilizing the DuBard Association Method®.
 The DuBard Method is a structured, phonetic, scientifically based, multisensory teaching-learning strategy that is Orton-Gillingham based in content and principles of instruction.
 It provides the tools needed to assist individuals with language disorders, including the written language disorder of dyslexia.

-Hope Tarlton, SLP, and Jo Ellen Colvin, SLP, are both certified in the assessment and treatment of dyslexia through the DuBard Method.
+Jo Ellen Colvin, SLP, is certified in the assessment and treatment of dyslexia through the DuBard Method.

 Beckman Oral Motor Therapy